 Our island-by-island list of the top sites we recommend visiting in Hawaii.
 We will provide you with additional info to help you with your own research

-Although we do not normally describe, or talk about, airports in our Travel Blog - Kona is unique in that as you land here and notice all the blackened ground in and around the airport, you realize that the blackened ground is the result of lava flows.
+This is not a "site" per se, but if you fly to the Big Island you are probably going to land here.
+The Kona Airport (Ellison Onizuka Kona International Airport at Keahole) is unique in that as you land here and notice all the blackened ground in and around the airport, you realize that the blackened ground is the result of lava flows.
 If you read the Wikipedia Page for this airport, you will discover that the entire airport was built on top of a 200 year old lava flow, the 1801 Huʻehuʻe flow from Hualālai.
 This flow extended the Big Island shoreline out an estimated 1 mile.

 Image Credit: This image is the property of dronepicr via Wikimedia Commons using the CC-BY-2.0 license